yuan0173/COMP9030-Assignment/c1-c4/cycle1/HF-City-Team5-Cycle1-Report.md

 Briefly explain what user research methods were used and what insights were gained.
 Our design is based on user research through character roles:
-Personality development：
+### Personality development：
-We have constructed two characters:
+#### We have constructed two characters:
-Sarah: A primary school art teacher, she wants to effectively integrate indigenous art into her teaching.
+- Sarah: A primary school art teacher, she wants to effectively integrate indigenous art into her teaching.
-Jason: An indigenous artist dedicated to preserving cultural significance and ensuring that artworks are respected.
+- Jason: An indigenous artist dedicated to preserving cultural significance and ensuring that artworks are respected.

-Sarah requires easy access to real teaching cases and culturally appropriate resources.
+- Sarah requires easy access to real teaching cases and culturally appropriate resources.
 This led to the inclusion of interactive maps, featured artworks and filtering systems, making the course plan faster and more reliable.
-Jason values cultural sensitivity and security, and is worried about the abuse and theft of local art.
+- Jason values cultural sensitivity and security, and is worried about the abuse and theft of local art.
 His requirements informed the guideline page, the cultural sensitivity check of the uploaded form, and the detailed description field to ensure that the appropriate context is retained.

-The application of research results
+#### The application of research results：
 Both the map and the low-fidelity wireframes are directly displayed.
 The upload workflow reflects the cultural respect mentioned by users, and the main page also showcases the functional requirements of educators and artists, demonstrating educational significance and cultural value.

 ## 8. Known Limitations and Future Improvements

 Written by **Tian Yuan(yuan0173) – Project Coordinator**

-## 8. Known Limitations and Future Improvements

 ### Current Limitations
 - **Network dependency**: Limited offline functionality